Last Updated on February 1, 2023 by

 Several different types of therapy have proven to be effective in confronting and overcoming severe depressive and anxious symptoms as antidepressant alternatives.
 Out of all the different therapies, cognitive-behavioral therapy,13 interpersonal therapy, and psychodynamic therapy14 have been found effective and helpful.
 Each type of these therapies focuses on addressing different expressions of depressive problems.
 Cognitive-behavioral therapy is aimed at helping the patient to develop skills and coping mechanisms, as well as become aware of and rid of destructive and negative thoughts and behavior patterns.
 Interpersonal therapy focuses on maintaining healthy relationships and establishing a system of support.
 Psychodynamic therapy looks at the real underlying cause(s) of anxiety or depression, such as traumatizing events, repressed emotions, or social problems.

-We invite you to give us a call and talk, so you can get an understanding of the comprehensive array of resources for Lexapro alternatives that are the backbone of our programs for natural mental health.
+We invite you to give us a call and we can help you gain a deeper understanding of the comprehensive array of resources for drug-free Lexapro alternatives that are the backbone of our programs, aimed toward needed relief from symptoms, and regaining natural mental health.

 4. Sniezek, D. P., & Siddiqui, I. J. (2013).
 Acupuncture for Treating Anxiety and Depression in Women: A Clinical Systematic Review.
 Medical acupuncture, 25(3), 164–172. https://doi.org/10.1089/acu.2012.0900 [cited 2022 June 13]